Qualifying to Do Business Outside Your State

 How to Qualify to Do Business in Another State

 Qualification is simply a registration process that involves filing paperwork and paying fees -- similar to the procedures and fees required for incorporating your business or forming your LLC.
 As part of the process, you must also designate a registered agent -- a person or company who resides in the state who agrees to accept legal papers on your behalf in the state.
-Qualification fees range from $100 to $300 (depending on the state).
+Qualification fees range from $100 to $500 or more depending on the state.

 Once you are registered in a state, you must report and pay state income and sales taxes, as well as abide by state employment tax filings if you have sufficient payroll, property, and sales in the state.